AlgebraicJulia/Decapodes.jl/docs/src/ebm_melt/ebm_melt.md

   h = h₀,
   melting_water = water)

-# the underscore sparate words are the namespaces that were introduced with oapply.
+# The underscore-separated words are the namespaces that were introduced by oapply.
 constants_and_parameters = (
   budyko_sellers_absorbed_radiation_α = α,
   budyko_sellers_outgoing_radiation_A = A,